COINBASE GLOBAL, INC. (NASDAQ: COIN) INVESTIGATION ALERT: Bernstein Liebhard is investigating possible securities claims against Coinbase Global, Inc.

-NEW YORK, March 23, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating Coinbase Global, Inc. (“Coinbase” or the “Company”) (NASDAQ: COIN) concerning the Company’s possible violations of federal securities laws.
+NEW YORK, March 27, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, is investigating Coinbase Global, Inc. ("Coinbase" or the "Company") COIN concerning the Company's possible violations of federal securities laws.

 If you own Coinbase stock and would like to discuss your legal rights and options, please visit Coinbase Global, Inc. Shareholder Investigation or contact Peter Allocco at (212) 951-2030 or pallocco@bernlieb.com.